apache/spark/docs/configuration.md

   <td>
     To specify a disk-based store used in shuffle service local db when
     <code>spark.shuffle.service.db.enabled</code> is true, LEVELDB or ROCKSDB.
-    In standalone and Yarn modes, for more detail, see
+    In standalone mode, for more detail, see
     <a href="spark-standalone.html#Cluster Launch Scripts">this description</a>.
+    In Yarn mode, for more detail, see
+    <a href="running-on-yarn.html#Configuring the External Shuffle Service">this description</a>.
   </td>
   <td>3.4.0</td>
 </tr>